Gomburza: Cavite mutiny

 The so-called Cavite Mutiny of workers in the arsenal of the naval shipyard over a pay reduction produced a witness willing to implicate the three priests, each of whom was summarily tried and sentenced to death by garrote on February 17, 1872.
 The bodies of the three priests were buried in a common, unmarked grave in the Paco Cemetery, in keeping with the practice of burying enemies of the state.
 Notably, in the archives of Spain, there is no record of how Izquierdo, a liberal, could have been influenced to authorize these executions.
-Gregorio Meliton Martinez (The same Archbishop who ordained Saint Ezequiél Moreno y Díaz), the Archbishop of Manila, refused to defrock the priests, as they did not break any canon law.
-He ordered the bells of every church to be rung in honor of the executed priests, this had such an effect on the future Philippine hero Jose Rizal who was a witness to their execution.
+Gregorio Melitón Martínez, Archbishop of Manila (who had also ordained Saint Ezequiél Moreno y Díaz), refused to defrock the priests, as they did not break any canon law.
+He ordered the bells of the cathedral and every church to be rung in honor of the executed priests, this had such an effect on the future Philippine hero José Rizal who was a witness to their execution.
 The aftermath of the investigation produced scores of suspects, most of whom were exiled to Guam in the Marianas.